zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

     }

     /**
-     * Example of a prebuilt CreateParams for creating a c dataset *
+     * Example of a prebuilt DsnCreateInputData for creating a c dataset *
-     * @return prebuilt CreateParams
+     * @return prebuilt DsnCreateInputData
      */
     public static DsnCreateInputData c() {
         return new DsnCreateInputData.Builder()